 It might, depending on how it is used.
 However, the operation of the system is not instantaneous.
-Except for roll-call votes, which take up to 40 minutes under the current system, voting will probably take roughly the same amount of time.
+Except for roll-call votes, which take up to 40 minutes under the current system, voting will probably take roughly the same amount or very slightly less time.